Concerned about cancer prevention? Take charge by making changes such as eating a healthy diet and getting regular

 - Human papillomavirus (HPV).
 HPV is a sexually transmitted virus that can lead to cervical and other genital cancers as well as squamous cell cancers of the head and neck.
 The HPV vaccine is recommended for girls and boys ages 11 and 12.
-It is also available to both men and women age 26 or younger who didn't have the vaccine as adolescents.
+The U.S. Food and Drug Administration recently approved the use of vaccine Gardasil 9 for males and females ages 9 to 45.

 Another effective cancer prevention tactic is to avoid risky behaviors that can lead to infections that, in turn, might increase the risk of cancer.
 For example:

 - Practice safe sex.
 Limit your number of sexual partners and use a condom when you have sex.
 The more sexual partners you have in your lifetime, the more likely you are to contract a sexually transmitted infection — such as HIV or HPV.
 People who have HIV or AIDS have a higher risk of cancer of the anus, liver and lung.
 HPV is most often associated with cervical cancer, but it might also increase the risk of cancer of the anus, penis, throat, vulva and vagina.

 - Don't share needles.
-Sharing needles with an infected drug user can lead to HIV, as well as hepatitis B and hepatitis C — which can increase the risk of liver cancer.
-If you're concerned about drug abuse or addiction, seek professional help.
+Sharing needles with people who use intravenous drugs can lead to HIV, as well as hepatitis B and hepatitis C — which can increase the risk of liver cancer.
+If you're concerned about drug misuse or addiction, seek professional help.

 Regular self-exams and screenings for various types of cancers — such as cancer of the skin, colon, cervix and breast — can increase your chances of discovering cancer early, when treatment is most likely to be successful.
 Ask your doctor about the best cancer screening schedule for you.